 A strange area with irregular slabs of limestone stretching across the countryside like a lunar landscape.
 The limestone plateau has an incredible variety of plant life and wildlife.
 There are many archaeological remains, dolmens, wedge tombs, ring forts, round towers, high crosses, holy wells and monasteries.
 The Burren has a long history of traditional Irish music.
 It is particularly known for the "West Clare Style" of concertina playing and the music festival in Doolin and Corofin.

 Festivals are held throughout the year in Clare.
 Two examples are:-

 Golf in Clare is often combined with playing County Sligo, Carne, Enniscrone and Donegal.
 The hidden gem for the area is Strandhill.
-On route you could stop at:
+En route you could stop at:

-Archeology abounds in County Sligo.
+Archaeology abounds in County Sligo.
 Carrowmore is the largest group of megalithic tombs in the British Isles.
 There are sixty monuments including stone circles, passage tombs, dolmens and other ruins.
 Most are communal tombs dating from 4800 B.C.
-A small interpretive center offers exhibits and tours.
+A small interpretive centre offers exhibits and tours.

 Learn more about our Ireland Golf Tours.

 We also run golf tours around the UK, like England, Wales and Scotland as well as European destinations like Spain, France and Italy.

 To find out more about our bespoke Ireland golf holiday packages, contact us today.